NebulaSS13/Nebula/.github/PULL_REQUEST_TEMPLATE.md

 del: Removed old things
 tweak: tweaked a few things
 balance: rebalanced something
-fix: fixed a few things
+bugfix: fixed a few things
 soundadd: added a new sound thingy
 sounddel: removed an old sound thingy
 imageadd: added some icons and images